Introduction to Community

 Upon successful completion of this course, the student will be able to:

-- Describe the impact of personal, cultural, professional and societal values on their work in community
+- Reflect on community membership and articulate the impact of personal, cultural, professional, and societal values on their work in community.

-- Describe the basics of Canada’s political systems and how social policy is created.
+- Understand the division of power in Canada's political systems and explain how social policy is created.

 Course Guidelines for previous years are viewable by selecting the version desired.
 If you took this course and do not see a listing for the starting semester / year of the course, consider the previous version as the applicable version.